 - Why might DSHS deny me benefits?

-- Why might DSHS's decision be wrong?
+- Why might DSHS be wrong?

-- I disagree with DSHS.
-What can I do?
+- What if I disagree with DSHS?

 - How do I get ready for an administrative hearing?

 Yes, if you apply for cash, food stamps, medical, or childcare assistance from the Washington State Department of Social and Health Services (DSHS) and their office denies you benefits.

 If you are already getting help and DSHS cuts/ends your benefits, see How to Fight a Termination or Reduction of DSHS Public Assistance.

 If DSHS asks you to repay benefits you got in the past, see How to Fight an Overpayment of Cash Assistance, Medical Assistance or Food Stamps.

 If your problem is with Social Security or Supplemental Security Income (SSI) benefits from the Social Security Administration, see one of these: